satnaing/astro-paper/src/content/blog/customizing-astropaper-theme-color-schemes.md

 Colors are declared in CSS custom property (CSS Variable) notation.
 Color property values are written in rgb values.
 (Note: instead of `rgb(40, 39, 40)`, only specify `40, 39, 40`)

-Here is the detail explaination of color properties.
+Here is the detail explanation of color properties.

 | Color Property       | Definition & Usage                                         |
 | -------------------- | ---------------------------------------------------------- |